Keyondunker/Vector-Nest-Provider/README_Become_a_Provider.md

 3. Take that account's private key and save it to a file.
 4. Put the JSON file and that private key file into the same folder.
 5. Open up a terminal in that folder.
    > If you are planning to use different accounts for billing and operating, you need to pass additional flags: `--billing <address>` and `--operator <address>`.
-This seperation increases security of your configuration.
-Setting a billing address allows for having a seperate address / identity for claiming your earnings and rewards while setting an operator allows you to delegate the operational work of running a daemon and servicing user requests to a third-party or a hotkey.
+This separation increases security of your configuration.
+Setting a billing address allows for having a separate address / identity for claiming your earnings and rewards while setting an operator allows you to delegate the operational work of running a daemon and servicing user requests to a third-party or a hotkey.
 If you don't need that, just skip those flags and the logic of the Protocol will use your main address as your billing and operator address.
-6. Run the following command:
+6. Run the following command to register in the Protocol to be allowed to interact with Protocol's resources:
    ```sh
     forest register provider \
         --details <JSON file name> \
         --account <private key file>
    ```
+    TESTNET NOTE: if you need testnet tokens reach out to the Forest Protocols team on Discord.
 7. Save your detail file somewhere.
 Later you'll place this file into `data/details` folder.

 #### 2. Register in this Product Category

-Use the following command to register in this Product Category:
+You can take part in many Product Categories.
+In order to join this one run the following command:

 ```shell
 forest provider register-in \